-Brachytherapy causes similar side effects to external-beam radiotherapy (see pages 59 to 62).
-If you have brachytherapy on its own, some side effects may be less troublesome.
-If you have it with external-beam radiotherapy, side effects may be more severe.
+Brachytherapy causes similar side effects to external-beam radiotherapy (see pages 43 to 47).
+Having brachytherapy with external-beam radiotherapy may make some side effects more severe.
 Some side effects may take several weeks to develop and may last for longer.